 These Decorated Easter Bunny Cookies are a favorite of mine!
 The design is simple but so pretty and sweet.
 They have a light gold finish with a simple pink bow and a textured poofy tail.
 And I'm sharing all the details on How to Make the Decorated Easter Bunny Cookies!

-A few days ago I shared these on my personal Facebook page.
-They were originally made for a baby shower, but I immediately got orders for another 6 dozen for Easter this year (and the orders are still coming in!).
+I first shared these on my personal Facebook page.
+They were originally made for a baby shower, but I immediately got orders for another 6 dozen for Easter that year (and the orders kept coming in!).

-I love them so much so I wanted to share how I’m making them with you!
+I loved the Bunny Cookies so much so I wanted to share how I'm making them with you!
 There are no step-by-step pictures but I can list the tools and recipes I used along with some written instructions.

 First, if you want them to be identical to mine, you'll need this set of Easter Cookie Cutters from Wilton.
 The bunny shape is included!